MichaelKreil/flight-patterns/README.md

 The `web` folder contains all JavaScript code to visualize these flight routes with WebGL (three.js).

 `build` contains a small build script to prepare and deploy the web application.
+You can also run `./build.sh`

 **You can play around with the data at [data.info.graphics/flight-patterns](https://data.info.graphics/flight-patterns)**